-The promise of general machine intelligence lies in the answer to the following question - what would happen if you could shrink the time taken to automate anything down from the days it takes a human to program a machine, to the seconds it takes a machine to program itself?
-This sort of change in time-to-automate has happened just twice in history - with the steam engine and the industrial revolution post the 1800s, and centuries before that with the domestication of animals and the agricultural revolution.
+The promise of general machine intelligence lies in the answer to the question - what would happen if you shrunk the time taken to automate anything down from the days it takes a human to program a machine, to the seconds it takes a machine to program itself?
+This sort of change in the rate of automation has happened just twice in history - with the steam engine and the industrial revolution post the 1800s, and centuries before that with the domestication of animals and the agricultural revolution.
 It's an interesting exercise to have a look at the exponential growth and prosperity such shifts brought to human civilisation.

-As philosopher Nick Bostrom puts it in his excellent book on the topic, Superintelligence :
+Nick Bostrom puts it well in his excellent book on the topic, Superintelligence :

 "If another such a transition to a different growth mode were to occur, and it were of the similar magnitude to the previous two, it would result in a new growth regime in which the world economy would double in size every two weeks."

 Such a growth rate rightly seems ridiculous today, but it would be equally preposterous to suggest to an observer living in the agricultural era that the world economy would double several times within a lifespan.
 Yet that is the extraordinary condition we now take to be ordinary.

 Machines today can compute at 2 Ghz (seven orders of magnitude faster than the current biological limit of 200Hz), communicate & collaborate instantly, extend indefinitely without limits, store memories without forgetting, and replicate without the compulsory nine month incubation.
 It is hard to imagine a scenario where the world economy doubles every few weeks that does not involve the creation of artificial minds that are faster and more efficient than the current biological kind.